-There is only a whisper of wildflowers lining the Tualatin Valley doesn’t mean rowdy conduct; instead, the untamed beauty of the area’s wildflowers will having you feeling free and connected to nature.
-Come springtime, the Tualatin Valley is a kaleidoscope of vibrant reds, yellows, oranges, purples and shades of green.
+There is only a whisper of wildflowers lining the Tualatin Valley.
+In the next few weeks, however, the Tualatin Valley will become a kaleidoscope of vibrant reds, yellows, oranges, purples and shades of green.
 For your own nature getaway near Portland, use our list of the best places to see wildflowers in the Tualatin Valley.
 We’ll be keeping everyone up-to-date on wildflower sightings via Instagram.

 Cooper Mountain Nature Park